imichaelksmith/hashnode-articles/clf823ooy000k09l6ggz4fwzl.md

 Cross-platform gaming has been implemented in various educational settings, providing an opportunity for students to learn and collaborate in a fun and engaging way.

-Minecraft is one example of a cross-platform game that has been used in education to teach students about history, geography, and other subjects.
+**Minecraft** is one example of a cross-platform game that has been used in education to teach students about history, **geography**, and other subjects.

-Another example is the game Portal 2, which has been used to teach students about physics and problem-solving.
+Another example is the game [**Portal 2**](https://en.wikipedia.org/wiki/Portal_2), which has been used to teach students about physics and problem-solving.

 These games provide a unique way of learning that is both fun and educational, allowing students to engage with the material in a more meaningful way.